MarkEWaite/docker-lfs/README.md

-# Mark Waite's Jenkins LTS Docker image
+# Mark Waite's Jenkins LTS Docker image with plugins

 The Jenkins Continuous Integration and Delivery server.

-This is a fully functional Jenkins server, based on the Long Term Support release and includes jobs which perform various bug checks and sanity tests.  [http://jenkins.io/](http://jenkins.io/).
+This is a fully functional Jenkins server, based on the Long Term Support release and includes plugins and jobs which perform various bug checks and sanity tests.  [http://jenkins.io/](http://jenkins.io/).

 For weekly releases check out [`jenkinsci/jenkins`](https://hub.docker.com/r/jenkinsci/jenkins/)